dapper91/pydantic-xml/docs/source/pages/contribute.rst

 Code style
 __________

-After any code changes make sure that code style is followed.
+After any code changes made make sure that the code style is followed.
 To control that automatically install pre-commit hooks:

 .. code-block:: console

     $ pre-commit install

-It will be checking your changes for coding conventions used in the project before any commit.
+They will be checking your changes for the coding conventions used in the project before any commit.

 Pull Requests